Free Printable Math Worksheets: Partial Product Multiplication Box

 You can choose from single-digit, double-digit, and triple-digit factors.
 This allows you to mix and match to increase problem difficulty as your students continue to master the material.
 Keep them challenged and engaged by forcing them to exceed their perceived limits.

 You control how many problems appear on each page by selecting a grid size.
 So you have complete control over the workload you assign to each student.
+This makes it perfect for custom homeschool assignments!
 Place six problems on each sheet and have them race to see who can successfully complete the most sheets in ten minutes.
 However, emphasize accuracy over speed.
 Before the game, announce time penalties for missed problems.
 This keeps your race car drivers in check.

 You can also choose a fun background for the free downloadable worksheet.
 Make it look like a worn-out piece of paper on a clipboard or an old fashioned parchment letter.
 Alternatively, you can just use a blank page if you don’t want your students daydreaming about reading Pride and Prejudice or Gulliver’s Travels.
 What 3rd - 6th grade student doesn’t love 18th-century literature?